mingmao-inflection/RL/docs/guides/dpo.md

 ## Datasets

 Each DPO dataset class is expected to have the following attributes:
-1. `formatted_ds`: The dictionary of formatted datasets, where each dataset should be formatted like
+1. `dataset`: The formatted dataset, which should be formatted like
 ```json
 {
   "context": [], // list of dicts - The prompt message (including previous turns, if any)